Tharunmathi/IRON_MAN_Pencil_sketch/README.md

 # IRON_MAN_Pencil_sketch
-It is a small and simple example of pencil_sketch in open cv library.just give the path of the image in the program and run the program that's if , the image is converted to pencil sketch in just one click  install opencv2 by running the following command in the terminal  pip install opencv-python  then give the path of the image and run the program import cv2 img = cv2.imread("C:\\Users\\THARUN\\OneDrive\\Pictures\\Downloads\\IRON_MAN.jpg") gray_image = cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)
+It is a small and simple example of pencil_sketch in open cv library.just give the path of the image in the program and run the program that's if , the image is converted to pencil sketch in just one click  install opencv2 by running the following command in the terminal  pip install opencv-python  then give the path of the image and run the program..

+import cv2
+img = cv2.imread("C:\\Users\\THARUN\\OneDrive\\Pictures\\Downloads\\IRON_MAN.jpg")
+gray_image = cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)